PC talk system recommendations blog Facebook YouTube articles and guides links bio

 Lifespan: Up to 4 years, possibly as long as 6.

-Intel socket 1700 13th generation Recommendations:
+Intel socket 1851 Recommendations:

-AMD Six and Eight Core Recommendations, socket AM5:
+AMD Recommendations, socket AM5:

 The AM5 line is the newest CPU line from AMD.

-Ryzen 7 7800X3D - Eight core, 16 thread CPU.
+Ryzen 7 9800X3D -Eight core, 16 thread CPU for gaming.

 CPU Cooling

 When installing the CPU cooler be careful not to touch the surface with your fingers, particularly the part which contacts the CPU, as finger greases will harm most coolers.
-Usually you can hold the coolers by their fin areas with little to no danger of harm.
-I recommend using rubber gloves if you have them.

 Self-contained Liquid Recommendations: